FAQS

 A borescope for a rifle is a small camera that can go inside the barrel for inspections purposes.
 Maintaining rifles can be a chore when you need to take everything apart and still cannot see clearly into the barrel.
 A borescope removes steps by allowing access to the smallest parts of a rifle with ease.
 Even better, the devices can take both images and video for better diagnostics.

-A borescope can help to inspect guns before purchase, make sure the weapon is clean, identify areas of fouling in the barrel, check for defects, and inspect the insides of cases and other components.
+A borescope can help you inspect guns before purchase, make sure a weapon is clean, identify areas of fouling in the barrel, check for defects, and inspect the insides of cases, silencers, and other components.
 In addition, the camera provides crisp, clear, and up-close views inside of smaller items.
 Overall, a borescope can save you time, money, and energy as it cuts the workload down dramatically when it comes to cleaning and repairs.

-Turn on the included screen and make sure it’s fully charged.
-The borescope uses plug-and-play to make it easy to use.
-Once you turn the device on, you are ready to go without internet access.
+Turn on the monitor by presing the power button and make sure it’s fully charged.
+The borescope is plug-and-play so once it is on you should be ready to go, however most of our models include a selection of caliber-specific mirrors so you'll want to install the largest mirror that will fit into the gun barrel you are inspecting.
 Insert the borescope into the rifle, slowly taking your time and wait for the camera to come into focus.
 While in use, take photos or video along with inspecting the device.
 After, wash the borescope and store all the pieces in a storage container in a cool, dry location.

-The NTG500H 26-Inch Rigid Rifle Borescope with a 5-inch IPS Screen offers the best features with a screen.
-From the long rigid probe and a leading-edge close-focusing camera.
-It’s easy to use with plug and play along with an LED ring light and side-view mirror.
+The NTG200H rifle borescope with a 5-inch screen offers the best features that we offer with a screen.
+This is our top-of-the-line model including a 26-inch long rigid probe that folds in half for easy travel, plus an easy-to-focus design that is the quickest way to achieve a sharp image.
+Plus it includes a robust 5-inch screen monitor to view your inspection as well as the photos and videos that are stored on its 32 GB memory card.
+It’s easy to use plug and play with an LED ring light and 5-piece side-view mirror kit.
 It’s ready to take pictures and record voice along with sound.
-Finally, the borescope fits into a .20 caliber and larger.
+Finally, the borescope fits gun barrels that are .22 caliber and larger.

-As the borescope includes a screen, you need to use the included screen to take images, and then you can remove the micro SD card and insert it into your laptop to view the images and videos.
-If you prefer to view all the images on a larger screen, consider getting a USB rifle borescope as these can connect to a laptop with an included USB cord.
+The borescopes on this page already include a screen, so you need to use the included screen to take photos and videos, and then you can remove the micro SD card and insert it into your laptop to view that content.
+If you prefer to view all the images on a larger screen, consider getting a USB rifle borescope as these can connect to a laptop with an included USB cord and are generally less expensive.

 While it may be possible to rent a gun borescope, we do not offer that service and believe it is better to simply buy one.
 Our entry-level USB pistol borescopes start around $50 and will work with any Windows PC, Mac OSX computer, or Android mobile device - so they are not expensive to own.

-Yes, you can find the 5-Mirror Set of caliber-specific mirrors on our accessory page.
+Yes, you can find the 5-Mirror Set of caliber-specific mirrors included with all of the borescopes on this collection page as well as on our accessory page.
 Teslong borescopes usually come with a 0.20-inch diameter mirror to fit .22 caliber or larger barrels.
 While these mirrors will fit in larger barrels just fine they will have some slop and move around, which can affect focus and image quality.
-To get the best focus and see the largest area we offer the 5-Mirror Set designed to inspect .20, .243, .30, .38, and .40 caliber barrels.
+To get the best focus and see the largest area we offer the 5-Mirror Set designed to inspect .22, .243, .30, .38, and .40 caliber barrels.